Updated on 10 November 2017 - 13:30

 We have been working closely with the UK National Authority (the Department for Education) to ensure that accurate information on Erasmus+ activity in the UK is provided to UK Government.
 The National Agency has a mandate to cover all sectors of the programme, and will continue to liaise with UK Government to ensure that higher education, vocational education and training, schools, adult education and youth activities are represented equitably.
 We will continue to update our website www.erasmusplus.org.uk as information becomes available and remain the most accurate source of information on Erasmus+ in the UK for our beneficiaries.

-The programme has now reached the halfway mark in the UK with 500 million euro allocated to projects and activities since 2014.
+In 2017 the Erasmus+ programme reached the halfway mark in the UK with 500 million euro allocated to projects and activities since 2014.
 This year has been a very successful year for the programme with over 136 million euro of funding allocated in the first two application rounds.

 Successful Erasmus+ applicants in 2017 will be awarded funding for the full duration of their projects, and all beneficiaries should continue their projects with their partners as usual through to completion.